byronwong/JS-consolidate/01-3-Destructuring.md

 ## Destructuring a property from an object in an array of objects

-Here the first item is an object destructure
+Here the first item is an object destructure followed by rest

 ```js
 const [